Strategic planning enterprise architecture is helping organization’s keep their enterprise architecture initiatives business outcome focussed …

 For example, a business may decide that a better on-boarding process would help achieve its vision of being a leader in customer experience.
 One such way this could be achieved is through a more intuitive trialing and feedback platform.
 Subsequently, the business would analyze its current on-boarding process to highlight where it falls behind the newly established ideal.
 Transition planning would then be actioned to determine how the gap between the current process, and the ideal can be addressed.

-With Enterprise Architecture, however, ideas can graduate from the whiteboard, become almost tangible targets that departments can envision and work towards.
+With an enterprise architecture solution, however, ideas can graduate from the whiteboard, become almost tangible targets that departments can envision and work towards.
 With everybody on the same page and pulling in the same direction, not to mention the decreased likelihood of unwelcome surprises upon implementation, the whole process becomes a lot more manageable.